addyi/compose-kmp-playground/docs/index.md

 !!! tip "Pushing knowledge boundaries, one line of code at a time."

-This project is my playground playground for experimenting with new technologies, frameworks, and libraries.
+This project is my playground for experimenting with new technologies, frameworks, and libraries.
 It's a space to learn, grow, and push knowledge boundaries, one line of code at a time.

 The playground is built on the [JetBrains Compose Multiplatform Mobile template][template].